Criminal Justice Courses

 A critical exploration of law enforcement from an historical, sociological, and legal perspective.
 Race, social class, sexual orientation, and gender identities are considered in the context of occupational roles and community issues.
 Attention is given to viable problem-solving strategies for issues in law enforcement.
 Prerequisite: CJ 100 or 301.
 Offered fall of odd-numbered years.

 A sociological view of crime and criminality.
-Socioeconomic, cultural, and biosocial processes are considered, as well as thecriminal products of society.
+Socioeconomic, cultural, and biosocial processes are considered, as well as the criminal products of society.
 Topics include theories about the causation of crime, crime typologies, and patterns of crime and social injury.
 Prerequisite: CJ 100.
-Offered each spring.
+Offered every spring.